MainShayne233/ultimate-phoenix-boilerplate/README.md

 ## Make it your own

-If you want the default configuration:
+If you want the default configuration (as of this commit, this is the only configuration):
 - React
 - Webpack (with hot reloading)
 - SASS (.scss)